-For the year under review the Management Engagement and the Nomination Committees were chaired by Robert Jeens until his retirement on 26 April 2023.
-Those Committees were then chaired by Tim Scholefield until Neeta Patel was appointed as Chairman of the Management Engagement Committee on 29 November 2023.
-Tim Scholefield remains Chairman of the Nomination Committee.
-The Audit & Risk Committee is chaired by Katya Thomson and Humphrey van der Klugt was Chairman of the Remuneration Committee.
-The full Terms of Reference, which clearly define the responsibilities of each Committee, can be obtained from the Company Secretary and can be found on the website www.allianztechnologytrust.com.
+For the year under review the Nomination Committee was chaired by Tim Scholefield.
+The Management Engagement Committee was Chaired by Neeta Patel.
+The Audit & Risk Committee and Remuneration Committee are chaired by Katya Thomson.
+The full Terms of Reference, which clearly define the responsibilities of each Committee, can be obtained from the Company Secretary and can be found on the website www.allianztechnologytrust. com.